TianjiPang/IRtrack_master/README.md

 will do the motion correction for the subject 6.

 ## Note
+You should quality check the videos before performing the motion correction.
+Ideally, subject should face to the camera and all frames should successfully capture the full face of subject.

 By default, the code was written for the data saved in .mat format.
+The data input are mat file arrays corresponding to each frame of the video.
 User can change the data loading method according to their own data format.

+To do the motion correction, user should select a reference frame and input it in the code.
+All the other frames will be motion corrected corresponding to this frame.
+The first frame of the video is set as the reference frame by default.
+User can change the reference frame by changing the value of the parameter 'frame_ix' in the code.

 ## Acknowledgement
 If this code is helpful to your research, please consider citing our paper by: